 Optometric technicians work with optometrists to assist in carrying out eye examinations and treatments.
 Optometric technicians most frequently work in optometrists' offices, but they may also be employed in eye care clinics and other vision treatment facilities.
 An optometric technician's work responsibilities include testing patients' visual acuity, depth perception, pressure inside of the eye, color vision and pupil reflexes.
-In addition, they prepare exam schedules, ready exam rooms, assist in making or repairing eyeglasses, clean ocular equipment and other duties as needed.
+In addition, they prepare exam schedules, ready exam rooms, assist in making or repairing eyeglasses, clean ocular equipment and perform other duties as needed.

 To become an optometric technician, you should at least have your high school diploma.
-An optometric technician training program or 2-year, associate's degree will make you more competitive as an optometric technician.
+An optometric technician training program or 2-year, an associate degree will make you more competitive as an optometric technician.
 Common courses to help you prepare for a career in optometry include anatomy, physiology of the eye, optics, optometric procedures and optical devices.

 Required Skills for a Career as an Optometric Technician

-Working as an optometric technician will require that you have a good rapport with patients, communicate effectively with superiors, and be precise in your work.
+Working as an optometric technician requires that you have a good rapport with patients, communicate effectively with superiors, and be precise in your work.
 Basic math and physics skills, an ability to work well as part of a team and familiarity with common office applications will help you to succeed as an optometric technician.

 Employment and Economic Outlook

 The employment outlook for optometric technicians, who fall into the larger category of medical assistants, is quite good.
 According to the U.S. Bureau of Labor Statistics (BLS), employment in this field will grow by 29% from 2016-2026.
 The median annual salary in 2017 for workers in this field was $32,480.

 Alternate Career Options